 13. Samsung – UK 2008

 Unsurprisingly, this advert was banned due to its poor taste.
 The idea of women playing a sport well is overshadowed by the notion that men don’t enjoy watching women play unless they are semi-naked.
-Today, females are still fighting to be recognized in the sports industry and battle their remarkably low wages in comparison to the male athletes.
+Today, females are still fighting to be recognized in the sports industry and earn a remarkably low wage in comparison to the male athletes.
 We wouldn’t be surprised if Samsung is doing everything they can to end their association with this derogatory advert.

 12. BMW – Germany 2001